For Kids

 These are the actual first lines of each book.
 Pick a hero.
 See if you can stop.

-Keep Reading in David’s World →An adaptation of 1 Samuel 16–17, Psalm 18, Psalm 23
+Read the Whole First Chapter →An adaptation of 1 Samuel 16–17, Psalm 18, Psalm 23

 Miriam looked at the terrified faces of her countrymen.
 A vast expanse of nearly two million people stretched for miles.
 Every Hebrew man, woman, and child on the planet was gathered in this place, at the edge of the Red Sea.
 And almost every one of them believed all was lost.